UniLogin/UniLogin/formal-verification/README.md

 Running proofs
 --------------

-To run the proofs, use the given `Makefile`:
+To run the proofs, use `yarn`:

+-   `yarn build`: builds K specifications; before this step, the folder universal-login-contracts must be built;
--   `make proof`: runs all proofs, one after another;
+-   `yarn test`: runs all proofs, one after another;
--   `make clean`: cleans everything.
+-   `yarn clean`: cleans everything.

-If you want only to build K specifications (without invoking the proofs), you should run:

-- `make build`.

 License
 -------